 In California, foreclosures can be either judicial or nonjudicial.
 Judicial foreclosures are administered though the state court system, while nonjudicial foreclosures have no court supervision and are handled by a trustee.
 Most residential foreclosures in California are nonjudicial.

 (For more on the difference between judicial and nonjudicial foreclosures, and the typical process for each, see How Foreclosure Works.)

 Deficiency After a Nonjudicial Foreclosure

 In California, a lender cannot get a deficiency judgment after a nonjudicial foreclosure in California (Cal.
 Code Civ.
 Proc. § 580d).
-Since most residential foreclosure are nonjudicial, this means that most Californians going through foreclosure don't have to worry about being on the hook for a deficiency judgment.
+Since most residential foreclosures are nonjudicial, this means that most Californians going through foreclosure don't have to worry about being on the hook to the foreclosing lender for a deficiency judgment.
 However, if you have a second or third mortgage, or a HELOC, in certain circumstances you may face a lawsuit from one of those lenders (see below).

 Deficiency Judgment After a Judicial Foreclosure

 If the lender chooses to pursue a judicial foreclosure, deficiency judgments are allowed.
-To obtain the deficiency judgment, the lender must file an application with the court within three months of the foreclosure sale; the judge will then hold a fair value hearing to determine the fair value of the property.
-(Cal.
-Code Civ.
-Proc. § 726[b]).
+To obtain the deficiency judgment, the lender must file an application with the court within three months of the foreclosure sale.
+The judge will then hold a fair value hearing to determine the fair value of the property.
 The deficiency judgment will be limited to the lesser of: